UPPMAX/uppmax_intro_python/docs/lesson_plans/20250304/README.md

 and asked if there were more HPC clusters that I should discuss.
 Out of around 63 learners, 2 responded and hoped me to add the Vera HPC cluster.
-As I cannot request access myself, I asked to get access to one of their Vera prjects, or else to give them access to my Alvis project.
+As I cannot request access myself, I asked to get access to one of their Vera projects, or else to give them access to my Alvis project.
 Both learners accepted to use my Alvis project.

 Remember for next time: